History

 The Department is structured over 4 floors, providing oncologic and palliative care for patients.
 It is well equipped with all the facilities needed for the diagnosis, administration of chemotherapy, biological targeted therapy and supportive care.

-In the Oncology Ward patients are either in a diagnostic phase, receiving chemotherapy or need supportive care.
-The patients are followed by 2 oncologists and a staff composed of 13 nurses and 1 ward sister.
+In the Oncology Ward patients are either in a diagnostic phase, receiving chemotherapy or in need of supportive care.
+Patients are followed by 2 oncologists and a staff team composed of 13 nurses and 1 ward sister.
+Patients undergoing ambulatory treatments or follow-up are visited in the Ambulatory Unit by 6 oncologists.

-Through the years the Department has improved the interdisciplinary cooperation within the Supportive and Palliative Care Unit, which was created inside the Department: here palliative care specialists work closely with the oncologists and share in- and out-patients.
-Two psychologists specialised in psychoanalytic psychotherapy offer psychological assistance to patients and their relatives.
-Terminal patients who are no longer benefiting from anticancer treatments, continue to be followed at home by the Home Care Assistance Unit (created in 1994).
+Through the years the Medical Oncology Department has developed interdisciplinary working with the Supportive and Palliative Care Unit which was created as a subsidiary service inside the department.
+Here palliative care specialists work closely with the oncologists and share the care for in- and out-patients.
+2 psychologists specialised in psychoanalytic psychotherapy offer psychological assistance to patients and their relatives.
+Terminal patients who are no longer benefiting from anticancer treatments continue to be followed at home by the Home Care Assistance Unit (created in 1994).
+The staff members consisting of 2 physicians, a nurse coordinator and 4 nurses, being available 24 hours a day / 365 days a year to assist patients at home, providing control of symptoms, giving support to family members and when possible, giving health and orthopaedic devices.
+Terminal patients who cannot manage at home are cared for in the Hospice by 1 palliative care specialist, 1 ward sister, 8 nurses, 6 healthcare workers and a chaplain.

 - 15 oncologists